Campfire story: History

 With the formation of youth groups, such as Girl Scouts and Boy Scouts of America, came the adoption of practices already established by organizations of the day.
 Consequently, campfire stories came to be an integral part within such organizations nearly since their inception.
 In the first edition of the official handbook for the Boy Scouts of America, chapter three on "Campcraft" provides many notes for campfire entertainment including those on storytelling.
-While the example story provided is an adaptation of Native American oral tradition, the criteria for stories given is as follows: "Indian legends, war stories, ghost stories, detective stories, stories of heroism, the history of life, a talk about the stars."
+While the example story provided is an adaptation of Native American oral tradition, the criteria for stories given are as follows: "Indian legends, war stories, ghost stories, detective stories, stories of heroism, the history of life, a talk about the stars."
 It is among these early youth groups that the understanding of a campfire story came to be broadened and signaled a major shift in audience from veterans to a more general public.
 Likewise, the very nature of such organizations present factors conducive to stories of the supernatural, namely, the introduction of younger groups of listeners far more impressionable to stories of a frightful or fantastic nature.
 In time, the popularity of the latter would come to be predominant and greatly eclipse other genre stories.

 Camping activity

 Campfire stories hold a strong association with camping as a form of recreation.
-Author William W. Forgey in the introduction to his 1984 book Campfire Stories...
-Things That Go Bump in the Night noted that in his ten years of service as a scout-master the most requested campfire event were stories that evoke fear.
+Author William W. Forgey, in the introduction to his 1984 book Campfire Stories ...
+Things That Go Bump in the Night, noted that in his ten years of service as a scoutmaster, the most requested campfire event were stories that evoke fear.
 Forgey further identified a number of elements that should go into the telling of a campfire story: